Back Tax Returns? Get Tax Relief By Filing Delinquent Tax Returns

 At Tax Samaritan, We Rescue Troubled Taxpayers

-Before anything can be done to extract you from this predicament, all the returns must be filed.
-Filing an original return vs. an IRS prepared return will give you a chance to state what you truly owe.
-If you haven’t filed a tax return in a while, you may owe back taxes, but perhaps you may even have a refund.
+Before anything can be done to extract you from this predicament, all your old tax returns must be filed.
+Filing an original return vs. an IRS prepared return (a substitute for return) will give you a chance to state what you truly owe.
+If you haven’t filed a tax return in a while, you may owe income taxes, but perhaps you may even have a refund.

-The first step is to gather all of your tax information and documentation for each year you failed to file a tax return.
-Research thoroughly any missing information to be sure the return you file is accurate and complete.
-Tax Samaritan can assist you with this first step by researching with the IRS all the background information that is available on your account which includes all wage and income information that has been reported to the IRS and help you identify what other information may be needed for your return.
+The first step is to gather all of your information and documentation for each year you failed to file a return.
+Ideally, you should thoroughly research any missing information to be sure the return you file is as accurate and complete as possible.
+Tax Samaritan can assist you with this first step by researching with the IRS all the background information that is available on your account which includes all wage and income information that has been reported to the IRS, and we can also help you identify what other information may be needed for your return.